mslib/remote-host/README.md

 Let's see now more into details each configuration block.

-- ***'parameters'***: an array containing the general API host connection parameter;
+- ***'parameters'***: an array containing the general API host connection parameters;
-- ***'actions_parameters'***: an array containing all the parameters which are common to all actions; you still can override them by adding a different value in the parameters array of each action, as explained in the dedicated paragraph;
+- ***'actions_parameters'***: an array containing all the parameters which are common to all the configured actions; you still can override them by adding a different value in the parameters array of each action, as explained in the dedicated paragraph here below;
 - ***'config'***: the Zend Http Client class configuration; for stability reason, please only use the adapter *'Zend\Http\Client\Adapter\Curl'*, which is currently the only one that was tested;
 - ***'actions'***: an array containing a description of all the API actions; more details can be found in the dedicated paragraph here below;